-- insert

-- Takes an iterator and an item.

-- Inserts the item just before the item referenced by the iterator-or at the end, if the given iterator is the just-past-the-end iterator.

-- Return value is an iterator referencing the inserted item.

-- erase

-- Takes an iterator.

-- Removes the item referenced by the iterator.

-- Return value is an iterator to the item following the one removed-or the end iterator, if the item removed was the last in the Sequence.
+- insert - Takes an iterator and an item: iter2 = myseq.insert(iter, val); - Inserts the item just before the item referenced by the iterator-or at the end, if the given iterator is the just-past-the-end iterator. - Return value is an iterator referencing the inserted item. - erase - Takes an iterator: iter2 = myseq.erase(iter); - Removes the item referenced by the iterator. - Return value is an iterator to the item following the one removed-or the end iterator, if the item removed was the last in the Sequence. - swap - Takes another Sequence, by reference: myseq.swap(otherseq); - Exchanges the values of this Sequence and the given one. - No return value. - We discussed such a member function earlier in the semester.

-- swap

-- Takes another Sequence, by reference.

-- Exchanges the values of this Sequence and the given one.

-- No return value.

-- We discussed such a member function earlier in the semester.